 If you suspect your child may have DLD your first stop should be to see a speech pathologist.
 Speech Pathology Australia is the national peak body for the speech pathology profession in Australia.
 Speech pathologists are university trained allied health professionals with expertise in the assessment and treatment of communication difficulties.

 Speech Pathology Australia produced the Communication Milestones Kit to provide information for parents and carers about the role of speech pathologists.
-It also assists parents and carers to find a speech pathologist if they are unsure about whether their child is having difficulty with his or her speech, language, and communication.
-The kit includes a series of A4-sized downloadable information sheets and an A3-sized poster that outline the talking and understanding milestones for children aged 1-5 years.
+The kit includes resources that outline the talking and understanding milestones for children aged 1-5 years..

 Head to the Speech Pathology Australia website to search for a certified practising speech pathologist near you.
 Speech Pathologists can run a number of assessments to better understand your child’s individual needs.